-My Nana and I recently went about solving a cheese mystery.
+My grandmother and I recently went about solving a cheese mystery.
 On her family's farm in north-eastern Syria, they would make a homemade cheese that they would bury under ground in clay pots.
 They called the cheese gubta mtumarta, which means "buried cheese" in Assyrian.
 The name tells you more about the way it's stored, rather than giving any hint of the kinds of cheeses used, which didn't help us much in backwards engineering her family's recipe.
 But luckily, we had some information to go on, and we headed over to the Whole Foods cheese section to try to get to the bottom of things.

 We knew that her family's gubta mtumarta involved caraway seeds and some combination of three cheeses crumbled together.
 She remembered the method of preparation really well and remembered lots of details about the cheeses they would use, but it's really difficult to figure out what cheeses to buy at a supermarket cheese counter in order to best emulate the flavors and textures of farm-made, unnamed Syrian cheeses.